alanesq/BasicWebserver/readme.txt

 but I think the simplest).

 You can then add your own code to the "loop" section to perform whatever tasks you wish...

+Note: I have updated this sketch to use newer versions of libraries so if you have an older version you will
+      need to update your libraries.

+It now suports OTA updates (this can be disabled in the settings if preferred)